Wismer Commons

 Wismer Commons is a residential area of Markham, Ontario, Canada, north of 16th Avenue, west of Markham Road and east of McCowan Road.
 Wismer Commons is named after the Wismer Family, one of the founding pioneer families of Markham, Ontario.
 The family of David Wismer, originally from Germany and subsequently Pennsylvania, arrived in Markham Township in 1806.

 After the deaths of David and Lydia Wismer in 1856, the Wismer family continued to donate property to community organizations, including the land for the area's first school.
 This original one-room schoolhouse, near the south west corner of 16th Avenue and Markham Road was replaced around 1864 with a new school to the north near the present Markham Museum.

 The name Wismer Commons can be found on stone plaques on both sides of the road at main arterial road entrances of developed regions of the community, such as the intersection of Bur Oak Avenue and McCowan Road.

-San Lorenzo Ruiz Catholic Elementary School

-San Lorenzo Ruiz Catholic Elementary School opened on September 4, 2007, and is operated by the York Catholic District School Board (YCDSB).
-It is one of the feeder schools of Brother André Catholic High School.